Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

 ## 4. Other credentials to pass through config.yaml

 To run the twitter bot, there are some other credentials that you must save.
-For NeuralSpace NeuraLingo and Language Detection Authentication, you need the following.
+For NeuralSpace Language Understanding and Language Detection Authentication, you need the following.
 - MODEL_ID
 - ACCESS_TOKEN